Central Commission for Discipline Inspection: Central Military Commission

-The military has its own discipline-enforcement body, known as the Commission for Discipline Inspection of the Central Military Commission (CDICMC) and modelled on the CCDI.
+The military has its own discipline-enforcement body, known as the Commission for Discipline Inspection of the Central Military Commission (CDICMC) and is modelled on the CCDI.
 The CDICMC has "dual responsibility" to the CCDI and the Central Military Commission, and its membership is selected by the Central Military Commission.
-The first military disciplinary organisation was established in 1955 and was dissolved during the Cultural Revolution.
+The first military disciplinary organization was established in 1955 and was dissolved during the Cultural Revolution.
 The modern incarnation of the CDICMC was formed in January 1980 under the direction of the Central Committee of the Communist Party.
-Since 1990 the CDICMC's work has largely been carried out by the PLA's General Political Department, the military's highest political body.
+Since 1990, the CDICMC's work has largely been carried out by the PLA's General Political Department, the military's highest political body.
 The head of the CDICMC is customarily also deputy chief of the General Political Department, and (since the 16th Party Congress in 2002) a concurrent Deputy Secretary of the Central Commission for Discipline Inspection.

 Occasionally, the CCDI has directly intervened in cases involving high-ranking officers of the PLA.
 Direct CCDI involvement has only been cited in high-profile cases, such as Vice Admiral Wang Shouye in 2005 and Lieutenant General Gu Junshan in 2012.
 When the CDICMC completes such an investigation, the case is usually given to military prosecution authorities for court-martial.
 Unlike CCDI cases (whose conclusions are generally announced in press releases), details of CDICMC cases are rarely publicly recorded.
-The CDICMC will occasionally conduct an "initial investigation" of alleged wrongdoing by a military officer, then handing the case over to the CCDI for "further investigation".
+The CDICMC will occasionally conduct an "initial investigation" of alleged wrongdoing by a military officer, then hand the case over to the CCDI for "further investigation".